Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 <h2 id="deployment"><u>Deployment</u></h2>
 <ol>
 <li>Created a GitHub account at <a href="https://github.com">https://github.com</a>.
 My GitHub account url is <a href="https://github.com/elliemcavoy">https://github.com/elliemcavoy</a>.</li>
+<li>From Github, my code was written in Gitpod and was commited to my repository at significant intervals during the project.</li>
 <li>I pushed my files and code using git into my repository Down-The-Rabbit-Hole which is dedicated to this project.</li>
 <li>When publishing my project so it can be viewed on the web, I accessed the Settings on my repository.
 Under GitHub Pages I used the source settings to select the master branch and then save it as the published source.
 After refreshing the page I was given the url where my page was published.
 The url I was provided was <a href="https://elliemcavoy.github.io/Down-The-Rabbit-Hole/">https://elliemcavoy.github.io/Down-The-Rabbit-Hole/</a></li>
-<li>The run this code on your local machine you can go to my repository <a href="https://github.com/elliemcavoy/Holgate-Engineering/">https://github.com/elliemcavoy/Down-The-Rabbit-Hole</a> and just above the files you will see a green button allowing you to "Clone or Download". </li>
+<li>The run this code on your local machine you can go to my repository <a href="https://github.com/elliemcavoy/Down-The-Rabbit-Hole/">https://github.com/elliemcavoy/Down-The-Rabbit-Hole</a> and just above the files you will see a green button allowing you to "Clone or Download". </li>
 </ol>